 Melbourne Cup – held at Flemington Racecourse on the first Tuesday in November, the race is one of Australia’s most prestigious.
 It is the equivalent of the Grand National in the UK or the Kentucky Derby in America, to give you an idea of its significance!

-Perth International Arts Festival – the longest running festival in Australia is held during February.
+Perth International Arts Festival – the longest-running festival in Australia is held in February.
 It’s similar to the Adelaide Festival and both festivals are held at similar times.
 So, you may have to decide which one to visit, as opposed to seeing both!